Tunmise007/Boat-Sales-Python-Data-Analysis-Exploration/README.md

 # Boat-Sales-Python-Data-Analysis-Exploration
-Handsworth Boats is a specialised organisation that deals with the sale of yachts and boats.
-The marketing team is currently in the process of creating a weekly newsletter aimed at assisting boat owners in increasing views of their boats and staying up to date with market trends.
-The team intends to analyse recent data to gain valuable insights.
-Some potential inquiries that the team could explore are as follows:
+Welcome to the Boat-Sales-Python-Data-Analysis & Exploration project.
+This project aims to support Handsworth Boats, a specialised organisation that deals with the sale of yachts and boats, in their efforts to create a weekly newsletter for boat owners.
+The newsletter will provide valuable insights on how to increase views of their boats and stay up to date with market trends.

+To achieve this goal, our team will analyse recent data from the boat sales market.
+We will explore potential inquiries such as:

-1) What are the distinguishing features of the most frequently viewed boat listings in the past 7 days?
+1. What are the distinguishing features of the most frequently viewed boat listings in the past 7 days?

-2) Do the most expensive boats receive the highest number of views?
+2. Do the most expensive boats receive the highest number of views?

-3) Are there shared characteristics among the most viewed boats?
+3. Are there shared characteristics among the most viewed boats?

-Dataset was from Kaggle https://www.kaggle.com/datasets/karthikbhandary2/boat-sales
+The dataset used in this project is sourced from Kaggle, which can be accessed at the following link: https://www.kaggle.com/datasets/karthikbhandary2/boat-sales

+By leveraging Python data analysis and exploration techniques, we aim to provide insightful findings that will be valuable to Handsworth Boats and their customers.
+Thank you for your interest in this project.